nokia/danm/CONTRIBUTING.md

 We are aiming to adopt the go module style dependency management within our project.

 Being a new project, we have not yet integrated the repository to an automated CI system (like Travis).

 Increasing UT coverage of existing code is alway appreciated.

 Extending the "reach" of the DANM ecosystem is our primary goal!
 This includes both native, first-class integration of additional CNI plugin interfaces, and integrating more one-network Kubernetes features (e.g. NetworkPolicy) with our DanmNet API.

 # Community
 ### Maintainers / core team
-Robert Springer (@rospring)
+Róbert Springer (@rospring)
-Levente Kale (@Levovar)
+Levente Kálé (@Levovar)
 ### Distinguished contributors
-Lengyel Krisztian (@klengyel)
+Lengyel Krisztián (@klengyel)
+Ferenc Tóth (@TothFerenc)
+### Honorable mentions
+@peterszilagyi, @libesz, @visnyei, @CsatariGergely, @clivez, @Fillamug, @janosi

 Please keep in mind we live in the CET/CEST timezone!